mpmatthe/evomap/README.md

 As of now, `evomap` provides implementations of the following mapping methods:
 - MDS (Multidimensional Scaling)
 - Sammon Mapping (non-linear MDS)
-- t-SNE (t-distributed Stochastic Neighborhood Embedding)
+- t-SNE (t-distributed Stochastic Neighbor Embedding)

 You can apply all methods statically and dynamically.
 Moreover, `evomap` follows the syntax conventions of `scikit-learn`, such that other machine-learning techniques (such as LLE, Isomap, ... ) can easily be integrated.
 For more background, see <a href = 'https://scikit-learn.org/stable/modules/manifold.html'> here</a>.